nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 Plan: To include a force deletion or clearing command that allows the user to remove the data without KnottyPlanners requiring a confirmation from them.

-4. Allow copying of information
+4. Allow Copying of Information

 Currently: As KnottyPlanners is optimised for keyboard usage, interactions with the GUI through direct copying of information is not supported.

 Plan: To allow the users of KnottyPlanners to copy information directly from the contact or wedding cards, in order to facilitate mouse usage.

-5. Support for long inputs
+5. Support for Long Inputs

 Currently: KnottyPlanners only support inputs up till XXX characters.
 As such, extreme inputs that exceed our limit can potentially hinder the viewing of information when the user does not resize the window.